-• From the Controls option select the Nonlinear & Transient option.
+• From the Treeview expand Analysis 1 right-click on Loadcase 1 and from the Controls option select the Nonlinear & Transient option.

 The Nonlinear & Transient dialog will appear.

 - Select the Nonlinear option.

 - Set Incrementation to Automatic

 - Set the Starting load factor to 0.5

 - Set the Maximum change in load factor to 0.25